gavintranter/kRayTraceChallenge/README.md

 The intention is to follow the book and have a functioning Ray Tracer.
 This will be implemented in Kotlin.

 * Chapter One:      Tuples, Points and Vectors              Complete
-* Chapter Two:  Drawing on a Canvas
+* Chapter Two:      Drawing on a Canvas                     Complete
+* Chapter Three:    Matrices                                In progress